 Kaefer, F. (2014) Credibility at stake?
 News representations and discursive constructions of national environmental reputation and place brand image: The case of Clean, Green New Zealand.
 Doctoral thesis, Management Communication, University of Waikato, Hamilton, New Zealand.
 Link

 Two years have passed since I submitted my thesis.
 My impression is that both the credibility and legitimacy of place branding initiatives have become critical issues for place leaders and brand managers to watch out for, especially in the context of sustainability performance.
 The recently founded Good Country Index by Simon Anholt and with Robert Govers as Research Director is one indicator.

 Here at The Place Brand Observer we will keep a close eye on sustainability performance and how it affects the reputation and competitiveness of places.

-Enjoyed this post on media representations of national environmental performance and place brand credibility in the case of New Zealand?
+Enjoyed reading about media representations of national environmental performance and place brand credibility in the case of New Zealand?
 Spread the word!

 Latest posts by Florian Kaefer (see all)

 - 5 Place Branding Topics for Researchers to Explore in 2017 - 7 March 2017